frenchfrog42/zk-hackaton/README.md

 static function mulLine(FQ12 ret, FQ2 a, FQ2 b, FQ2 c) : FQ12
 ```

+As you can see, it's not a lot of code.
+This makes it easier to verify my code is equivalent to the old code.
+To do so I test each function as well as the full contract, please see below.

-And the indicative size[1] I saved for each functions:
+Here is the indicative size[1] I saved for each functions:

 |                  | New size | Old size | % improvement |
 |------------------|----------|----------|---------------|